fernandobouchet/fernandobouchet/README.md

 - 💻 I´m a self-taught Full Stack developer.
 - 🔭 I’m currently working on personal and collaborative projects.
 - 💯 I'm constantly enhancing my soft and technical skills.
-- 🌱 I’m currently learning SpringBoot.
+- 🌱 I’m currently learning C# and .NET.
 - 🤔 I'm seeking my first professional experience in IT.
 - 📫 You can reach me at [fernandobouchet@gmail.com](mailto:fernandobouchet@gmail.com)
 <br/>